ClassiCube/ClassiCube/readme.md

-ClassiCube is a custom Minecraft Classic compatible client written in C that works on Windows, macOS, Linux, iOS, Android, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, IRIX, 3DS (unfinished), PSP (unfinished), and in a web browser.<br>
+ClassiCube is a custom Minecraft Classic compatible client written in C that works on Windows, macOS, Linux, iOS, Android, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, IRIX, SerenityOS, 3DS (unfinished), PSP (unfinished), GameCube (unfinished), Wii (unfinished), and in a web browser.<br>
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 ![screenshot_n](http://i.imgur.com/FCiwl27.png)